Manchester United's Alessia Russo vs Aston Villa's Rachel Daly: Two strikers in fine form - what makes them so effective?

 Daly has scored 13 league goals, two shy of WSL leading scorer Khadija Shaw.
 For context, her 16 goal contributions (three assists) tally far higher than both Russo (nine) and Chelsea hotshot Sam Kerr (11).

 Perhaps what has contributed to Daly's lack of notoriety, then, was the fact she played club football outside the UK until this season.
 Lionesses supporters were aware of Daly's prowess but only as a defensive-minded player - she had often been positioned at full-back under England manager Sarina Wiegman.
-Now, her explosion onto the WSL scoring scene has changed opinion.
-For good reason.
+Now, her explosion onto the WSL scoring scene has changed opinion, albeit not irreversibly.

+"For this camp Rachel is selected as a forward, we know she's very versatile.
+Let's try her there for now," Wiegman commented recently, suggesting the move remains experimental.

-To illustrate, both like to press from the front with energy, both have a knack of recovering the ball in the final third, and both display a killer instinct inside the box - rarely beyond it.
+To illustrate, both like to press from the front with energy, both have a knack of recovering the ball in the final third - which leads to goals from high turnovers - and both display a killer instinct inside the box, rarely beyond it.

 Daly has also scored more times from open play (eight to Russo's six), taken more shots on goal and registered marginally more efforts on target.
-Perhaps most crucially, her experience and leadership has transformed Carla Ward's side from a middling team into one that looks every bit ready to disturb the WSL's traditional top four - they stunned Manchester City on the first day of term back in August, where Daly netted twice in a 4-3 win.
+Perhaps most crucially, her experience and leadership has transformed Carla Ward's side from a middling team into one that looks every bit ready to disturb the WSL's traditional top four - they stunned Manchester City on the first day of term back in August, where Daly netted twice in a 4-3 win, and now sit comfortably fifth.

 Her influence has been almost revolutionary.